Noroff-FEU-Assignments/project-exam-2-Martin-Holstad/README.md

 ## Description

 Holidaze is an "hotel, bed & breakfast and guesthouse agency" in Bergen who gives the user opportunity to ask for reservaton for different accommodations.
-On the admin side there is a inbox with all the enquiries / contact messages that are sendt in from the useres.
+On the admin side there is a inbox with all the enquiries / contact messages that are sendt in from the users.
 Admins have the opportunity to add new accommodations to the site through the admin panel on the frontend.

 ## Built With